paulhuisman/paulhuisman.com/src/content/projects/rtl.md

 ---
 title: 'RTL'
-role: 'Freelance Developer'
+role: 'Freelance Frontend E'
 period: 'Apr 2023 - Mar 2025'
-description: 'Frontend development and UX/UI for RTL & Ad Alliance\'s new client portal application.
+description: "Frontend development and UX/UI for RTL & Ad Alliance's new client portal application.
 Clients can manage all their advertising solutions in one portal and get insights on their running campaigns.
-Build using React, NextJS, TypeScript and Tailwind.'
+Build using React, NextJS, TypeScript and Tailwind."
 url: ''
 isInternalApp: true
 order: 1